Sensabg/customEx/java/README.md

 Java handles the entire logic.
 Due to server restrictions, I was obligated to handle the receiving logic with PHP.
 Popular libraries used - Java xbill DNS library, Swing, java.net.
-JSON Data interchange: For communication between client and server
+JSON Data interchange - for communication between client and server.

 # Features